8 Best Practices for Online Shoe Retailers to Know

 As experts in the magic and mechanics behind ecommerce, sometimes we find an online store with beauty only homepage deep.
-Yes, the front-end experience has to draw in customers with appealing photos and product copy.
+Yes, the frontend experience has to draw in customers with appealing photos and product copy.
 There’s no doubt about that.
-Yet with the average cart abandonment rate hovering around 70%, far too often shoppers leave an online merchant when they see a cumbersome buying process ahead.
+Yet with the average cart abandonment rate hovering around 70%, far too often shoppers leave an online merchant when they see a rough buying process ahead.

 Here at Command C, we love to talk about the inner workings of websites.
 We often discuss what works and what doesn’t while navigating the evolving seas of ecommerce.

 We’re also a woman-owned, female-led company.
 Recently, we got talking about online shoe stores, primarily mens shoe stores.
 As we were looking together, we came to the conclusion, “I’d wear any of these!”

 With this in mind, here are 8 of our favorites.
 Not only do these sites lure us in with their products, but as we took an item to the shopping cart on every site, we found something of beauty in every company’s process.

 1. Offer Pre-Orders via Custom-Built Feature: Leffot

 Nuts and Bolts: In their own words, their motto “Nuquam Jactate, means “Never Boast,” which is to say looking good doesn’t have to be ostentatious.”
 Born out of Manhattan’s West Village in 2008, Leffot offers a handsome and effortless line of shoes and socks.

 Why We Swoon: We admit it: we built this site.
 We swoon because they were a delight to work with, and they make beautiful products.
 The site incorporates several functions we believe make for seamless online buying: easy shipping estimates, the option to check out as a guest, and the short breadcrumb trail that shows customers the buying steps.
 But our favorite feature is by far the custom crafted pre-order tool we built for them.